Dance the Night

 "Dance the Night" is a song by English singer Dua Lipa from the soundtrack to the fantasy comedy film Barbie (2023).
 Lipa co-wrote the song with songwriter Caroline Ailin and its producers Andrew Wyatt and Mark Ronson; the Picard Brothers also contributed to production.
 Atlantic and Warner Records released the song as the soundtrack's lead single on 25 May 2023.
-A disco, synth-pop, and disco-pop song, it was inspired by a dance sequence in the film and is about always appearing flawless despite heartbreak.
+A disco, disco-pop, and synth-pop song, it was inspired by a dance sequence in the film and is about always appearing flawless despite heartbreak.

 Music critics overwhelmingly compared the song's sound to Lipa's second studio album, Future Nostalgia (2020), which was viewed positively by some but left others disappointed.
 It was nominated for several awards, including Song of the Year and Best Song Written for Visual Media at the 66th Annual Grammy Awards.
 "Dance the Night" reached number one in several countries, including the UK, and received multi-platinum certifications in Australia, Canada, New Zealand, Poland, and the UK, as well as diamond in France.
 It also reached number six on the Billboard Hot 100.

 The music video for "Dance the Night" has a pink theme inspired by the Barbie aesthetic.
 It intersperses Lipa performing choreographed dances while singing the song with clips of Margot Robbie, Issa Rae, and Emma Mackey dancing at a disco party in the film, featuring a cameo appearance from Barbies director Greta Gerwig at the end.
 The video received praise for its playful nature and Lipa's outfit.
 The song was included as the primary musical motif in the film.
 In 2024, Lipa sang one line from it while opening the 66th Annual Grammy Awards and performed it in full live for the first time at the Royal Albert Hall.